Saturday, August 21, 2010

 Cooking for two can be a challenge at first.
 Grocery Shopping for two can prove to be even more difficult.

 For me, over the past several years "on my own" I have done a lot of over-buying on groceries.
 So much food has gone to waste, and some food I have moved from apartment to apartment.
 At times, I was almost obsessed with grocery shopping.
 I was visiting 6 different stores, sometimes 3 a day.
 Enough is enough.
-Time to be smart about this.
+Time to be smart about this.good cheese*

 I've stocked up on dry goods like rice, pasta, flours, cornmeal, oats.
 I'm keeping a few things in the freezer like veggie burgers and soy/gluten "chikn" patties and good bread.
 I've been shopping at Whole Foods for produce and cheese and a few other things to make quick easy comforting meals (like macn' cheese & quesadillas.)
 The other day Anna and I vistited the Dallas Farmers Market.
 The prices were unbeatable!
 And so was the quality. awesome!